viklund/courses/ngsintro/1604/labs/rnaseqMapping.md

 For the analysis of multiple data sets, the general workflow in cufflinks consists of the following steps:
 * Cufflinks: Assemble the aligned reads of a given sample, identify transcribed loci and determine expression
-* Cuffmerge: Reconcile data on transcribed loci across multiple samples to produce a consensus annotation of loci (Note that if one has an annotion that one is happy omit this step and cuffdiff using the Homo_sapiens.GRCh38_Chr1.77.gtf instead)
+* Cuffmerge: Reconcile data on transcribed loci across multiple samples to produce a consensus annotation of loci (Note that if a good annotation is available this can be stepped, e.g. here one can use the prepared
+  Homo_sapiens.GRCh38_Chr1.77.gtf)
 * Cuffdiff: Compare read data across samples, guided by consensus annotation, and determine differential expression of loci, test for significance.
 The main output we are interested in comes from the cuffdiff analysis and consists of differential expression estimates for a set of genes.

 In the following, we will be going through the necessary steps to accomplish this.